 This was due to the former administration’s failure to spark economic growth through tax cuts.
 However, in a bid to help entrepreneurs cope with the situation, the state offers certain incentives to SMBs, such as establishing foreign trade zones, economic development grants, and a funding program called the State Small Business Credit Initiative.

 Below is a list of small business statistics from the state of Kansas:

 - There are 256,950 small businesses in Kansas that account for 99.1% of all businesses in the state.

-- When you register a new business in Kansas, you will be able to benefit from the State Small Business Credit Initiative where funding is provided through the United States Treasury and the State Small Business Credit Initiative (SSBCI).
-The fund amount can vary from $25,000 to $500,000 depending on the type of program.
+- When you register a new business in Kansas, you can benefit from the State Small Business Credit Initiative, through which funding is provided by the United States Treasury and the State Small Business Credit Initiative (SSBCI).
+The funded amount can vary from $25,000 to $500,000 depending on the type of program.